 Regression analysis implies that the outcome depends on one or more other variables.
 The latter are referred to as x, predictor, prognostic, explanatory or independent variables.
 The horizontal axis of a graph is used for plotting the independent variable.
 The outcome (y) may be called the dependent variable, criterion or response.
 It is plotted on the vertical axis.

-Regression analysis is about a mathematical measure of an average relationship between x and y in terms of original units of data.
+Regression analysis in data mining is a mathematical measure of an average relationship between x and y in terms of original units of data.
 The average mathematical relationship is utilized to help estimate the expected value of the dependent variable based on a known value of the predictor.
 That makes regression analysis a reliable tool for forecasting events.
 For example, a company’s future sales can be estimated using past records.

 There are many types of regressions based on the functionality.
 A simple linear regression helps to summarize and study relationships between two continuous variables, wherein y depends on x (or x influences y).
 The best linear regression model is obtained by selecting independent variables with at least a strong correlation to dependent variables, i.e. >= 0.80 or <= -0.80.
 The regression line of y on x is expressed as follows: